 Was I naive before or has Berlin turned me into a pervert?
 There’s a bit of truth in both, I suppose.

-It the grander scheme of things though, my night at Kitkat Club Berlin was pretty tame.
+It the grander scheme of things though, my night at Kitkat Berlin was pretty tame.
 I went with a girlfriend, danced the night away, watched all the beautiful people, and got home by 7am, which is pretty early for a night out in Berlin.
 What’s been more interesting was to observe the changes that have operated in me between being shell-shocked such a thing would happen when I was back in Milan, and seeing it as a harmless night out a few years later.
 Sure, there were people having sex around me, but to me, at that moment in time, it was just beautiful.
-Oh man, Kitkat Club was beautiful.
+My Kitkat Berlin experience was beautiful.
 And I was beautiful.
 And everyone was beautiful.

 I’ll just politely insert a little PSA about safe sex right here as it seems appropriate.
 Please get tested.
 Often.
 Digital nomad?
 There are companies like STDcheck that provide fast, private and affordable testing.
 And if you have any other health concerns, CPOE.org can answer all your questions.
 End PSA. #AD

 Bored of clubbing already?
 Check out my Berlin tour recommendations!